bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/customization-guide.md

 This guide will walk through the available options to develop themes that support BigCommerce for WordPress and extend the plugin through custom development.

-## File structure
+## Styling BC4WP templates

+BC4WP includes template files that are used to display your BigCommerce data on your WordPress storefront.
+You can edit these templates to change both the content displayed and the styling of that content.

-### Templates
+### Templates location

-You can find all of the BigCommerce for WordPress template files that render on the front end in the templates/public folder.
-Templates within the components subfolder render smaller content blocks within your theme’s template, while two control the entire page:
+You can find all of the BC4WP template files that render on the frontend in the `templates/public` folder.
+Templates within the `templates/public/components` subfolder render smaller content blocks within your theme’s template, while the following two control the entire page:

 - `single-bigcommerce_product.php`: The template for rendering a single Product post.

 - `archive-bigcommerce_product.php`: The template for rendering the Product post type archive.

 These templates may require modification to match the styling of your theme.
-Both templates call `get_header()` and `get_footer()` to render your theme's default header and footer.
+Both templates call the functions `get_header()` and `get_footer()` to render your theme's default header and footer.

 You can render the page content inside the wrapper template found in `components/page-wrapper.php`.
-By modifying this wrapper template to match the HTML markup of a template in your theme, you should have consistent styling across your site.
+By modifying this wrapper template to match the HTML markup of a template in your theme, you can have consistent styling across your site.

 ### CSS